Information and Library Studies

-This MA course is identical to the 5 year version (P194D) but the pace of progress is more intense to satisfy the regulations of the UK Postgraduate Master's Loan.
-If you do not intend to take out such loan to fund your studies we recommend applying for P194D which can be undertaken flexibly over 2-5 years and allows more time for a work / life balance.
+This MA course is identical to the 5-year version (P194D) but is for those students in receipt of the UK Government Loan only.
+The pace of progress is more intense to satisfy the regulations of the UK Government Loan.
+If you are not planning to fund your studies through such a loan we recommend applying for P194D, which can be undertaken flexibly over 2-5 years and allows more time for a better work/life balance.

 The skills for library and information professionals are in high demand as employers need to manage their most valuable assets in our global ‘information economy’.
 Information Studies at Aberystwyth has an impressive track record, having produced some of the UK's, and indeed the world's, leading librarians and information professionals.
 This MA accredited by the UK’s Chartered Institute of Library and Information Professionals (CILIP), will equip you to fulfil the essential role that companies and professional bodies need to compete effectively in a fast-moving national and international business environment.